zairlaka/rails_blog/README.md

   - sidekiq ❌
   - whenever ❌
 - API version ❌
+- Docker ❌
 - React ❌
 -----------
 # TODO ( Low )
-- show posts count in admin view users list
+- show posts count in admin view users list (done ✅)
 - add blog favicon
 - should give a page to show only that user's post
 -----------------------------------